citaalunsukma/Music-Festival-Yearly-Insights/README.md

   No consistent pattern on most-attended days, showing artist lineups matter more than weekdays/weekends.

 - **Ticket Type Preferences:**
-  Multi-Day Passes were dominant until 2024, when Daily Passes rose overtook them for the first time.
+  Multi-Day Passes were dominant until 2024, when Daily Passes overtook them for the first time.
-  VIP ticket sales rose gradually over the time, showing growing demand for premium experiences.
+  VIP ticket sales rose gradually over time, showing growing demand for premium experiences.

 - **Audience Geography:**
   Most attendees are from Indonesia, followed by Singapore and Malaysia.